 It was given to Khrais for his role in developing the video games industry by working to achieve a global product with the skills of young Jordanians.

-The company also believes in the ability and the energy of young people to develop to their best and to have the Hashemite Kingdom of Jordan reach its highest peaks.
+The company also believes in young people’s ability and energy to develop to their best and have the Hashemite Kingdom of Jordan reach its highest peaks.